metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

            SITE_ID = 3772

-When we add a task to a family in this way it :term:`inherits <family inheritance>` the configuration from the family i.e. the above example is equivalent to:
+When we add a task to a family in this way it :term:`inherits <family inheritance>` the configuration from the family, i.e. the above example is equivalent to:

 .. code-block:: cylc